atedeg/mdm/docs/_docs/event-storming.md

 layout: static-site-main
 ---

+# Event Storming

-# Motivations
+## Motivations

-Given the complexity of the domain, it was decided to use Event Storming to become familiar with the terminologies and workflows typical of the domain.
-The adoption of this activity is justified by having real domain experts available to explain the current business processes to us.
+Given the complexity of the domain, it was decided to use [Event Storming](https://www.eventstorming.com) to become familiar with the terminologies and workflows typical of the domain.
+The adoption of this activity was also justified by having real domain experts available to explain us the current business processes.
 In addition, using this approach it was possible to bring together managers from different areas, who collaborated to correctly define the dynamics and problems concerning their communications.

+## The Process

+We first held an Event Storming session with three domain experts working in the Mambelli cheese factory:
+Raffaella, the owner and responsible for the planning; Gianluca, the responsible for the correct handling of client orders; and Mattia, a cheese maker, responsible for the production of the cheese.

+All the experts were kind enough to give us an hour of their time and gladly shared their knowledge and experience.
+The whole process (that can be seen in a sped-up version in the video below) lasted a little less than an hour.

 <iframe
 src="https://www.youtube.com/embed/BvkPYtI8MF8?playlist=BvkPYtI8MF8&autoplay=1&mute=1&loop=1&controls=0&modestbranding=1">
 </iframe>

+We found Event Storming to be a refreshing way to approach domain modelling;
+the experts were immediatly engaged by the playfulness of the process and time flew by as we deepened our knowledge of the domain.
+It also was a great way to understand how the different domain experts interacted with each other and what were the pain points they wish they could improve.

+// TODO: Inserire immagine del risultato finale !

+After this first session we kept in contact with Raffaella and Gianluca who helped us during the first phases of development when we had to define more precisely the ubiquitous language of the different bounded contexts.

-# Subdomains
+## Subdomains

-From the Event Storming session the following subdomains emerged:
+These are the subdomains that emerged from the Event Storming process:

 - **Production Planning**: creates the daily production plan
 - **Milk Planning**: estimates the amount of milk to order each week